tiltowait/oregon-by-night/docs/house-rules.md

 <u>Joe may not, without Matt's consent. </u>

-<u>**Example 2:** Bob the Ventrue was sleighted last Elysium by Carmilla the Brjuah, and now he wants to send a message.
+<u>**Example 2:** Bob the Ventrue was slighted last Elysium by Carmilla the Brujah, and now he wants to send a message.
 So, he poisons a few members of her herd and sends a sternly-worded letter to mind her place.</u>

 <u>Bob does not need to obtain Carmilla's consent to attack her herd, but Carmilla now has free reign to retaliate – including by kicking in Bob's door, stake in hand.</u>